keltia/fetiche-rs/README.md

 Specifications.
 It uses `wget(1)` to fetch data and `jq(1)` and `awk(1)`  to transform it.

 It works fine, but it is a bit fragile, has some hardcoded paths & filenames.
 This is an attempt at rewriting it in [RUST], a fast and safe language defined in 2010 by [Mozilla] and currently evolving with 2 releases a year.
+It has been since evolved into a set of libraries and binaries.

 ## Installation